• Home

 Dine in style at the Chateau

-What can you do at the Chateau Frontenac?
-Indulge with the 3-course lunch menu (from $26) at the art-deco-ish Bistro Le Sam.
+• Indulge with a meal at the art-deco-ish Bistro Le Sam.
 (I had the lobster salad.
 Delish.)
 We ate in the atrium and had lovely views of the St Lawrence River.
 Or at least I did – my husband had a not quite so exciting view of me.

 Fun fact: The Chateau Frontenac was named for the Count of Frontenac who was the Governor General (twice) of New France in the 1600s and lived a lavish lifestyle he couldn’t always afford.
 Scandalously, he married the renowned French beauty, Anne de la Grange-Trianon, against the express wishes of her parents.
-The marriage was not successful and while she never followed him to Quebec, a 17th-century portrait of her hangs in the hotel.

 What to do in Quebec City, Parliament Square